haramoz/reactjs-on-the-rocks/Day_1/agenda.md

     nvm alias default 12
     </pre>

+Note: If you need specific version of npm use this. <pre>npm install -g npm@7.24.2</pre>
 ### React & relatives
 - React comes for FREE with node JS installation
 - create-react-app is a node pacakge that helps you create a React App (Best Practices)